PacktPublishing/Julia-High-Performance-Programming/README.md

 # Julia High Performance Programming
-This is the code repository for [Julia High Performance Programming]()
+This is the code repository for [Julia High Performance Programming](), published by Packt.
+It contains all the supporting project files necessary to work through the book from start to finish.

 ##What you will learn